frontendbabel/frontendbabel.github.com/src/documents/articles/bower-why-frontend-package-manager/index.html.md

 ---

-This article was first published in the [May 2014 issue](http://www.xakep.ru/xa/?id=184) of Хакер magazine.
+This article was first published in the [May 2014 issue](http://www.xakep.ru/xa/?id=184) of "Хакер" (russian word for "Hacker") magazine.
 The article in the magazine is a shortened version; the full one is below.

 Package managers simplify installing and updating project dependencies, which are libraries that it uses: jQuery, Fotorama, everything that is used on your site and isn't written by you.